Georgie Fame: Solo

 Fame has played residences at Ronnie Scott's Jazz Club.
 He played organ on Starclub's album.
 He was the headline act on the Sunday night at the Jazz World stage at the 2009 Glastonbury Festival after performing at the Midsummer Music at Spencers festival in Essex.

 On 18 April 2010, Fame and his sons Tristan Powell (guitar) and James Powell (drums) performed at the Live Room at Twickenham Stadium for the tenth birthday celebrations of The Eel Pie Club.
 Part of the proceeds from the concert benefitted the Otakar Kraus Music Trust, which provides music and voice therapy for children and young people with physical and mental difficulties.
 The trio performed later that year at the Towersey Festival.

 In July 2014, Fame played at the village hall in Goring-on-Thames and then at the Cornbury Festival in Oxfordshire.

 Personal life

 In 1972, Fame married Nicolette (née Harrison), Marchioness of Londonderry, the former wife of the 9th Marquess.
 Lady Londonderry had given birth to one of Fame's children during her marriage to the marquess; the child, Tristan, bore the courtesy title Viscount Castlereagh and was believed to be heir to the marquisate.
 When tests determined the child was Fame's, the Londonderrys divorced.
 The couple had another son, James, during their marriage.

-Nicolette Powell committed suicide on 13 August 1993, after jumping off the Bristol Clifton Suspension Bridge.
+Nicolette Powell committed suicide on 13 August 1993 by jumping off the Bristol Clifton Suspension Bridge.
 Media accounts reported that she left a note and her car keys with two bystanders.

 In an interview prior to her suicide, Fame said that they had stayed happily married because of her "charm, beauty, forbearance and understanding".

 Fame supports the Countryside Alliance and has played concerts to raise funds for the organisation.